 In April, 2014, the choir made its Lincoln Center debut at Alice Tully Hall performing James Whitbourn’s Annelies.
 This past summer, as the choir-in-residence at the Choral Institute of Oxford, the choir performed with the renowned Choir of New College, Oxford under the direction of Edward Higginbottom.
 The choir also was conducted by Oxford conductors Stephen Darlington (Christ Church College) and Daniel Hyde (Magdalen College).

 The choir has also assembled an impressive recorded discography.
 It has recorded more than 30 choral masterworks on the Teaching Music through Performance CD box sets that are used by conductors around the world.
 The ensemble can also be seen and heard in the DVD The Empowered Choral Rehearsal: Choral Masterclasses with Simon Carrington.
 The choir has six world premiere recordings to its credit.
 Its 2011 recording on the Naxos label, Living Voices: The Music of James Whitbourn, debuted on the Billboard Classical Music charts.
 Annelies, by James Whitbourn, performed with The Lincoln Trio; Arianna Zukerman, soprano; and Bharat Chandra, clarinet; was released by Naxos in January of 2013.
 London’s Guardian newspaper said of the recording, “ The performance as a whole… is well prepared and palpably committed as befits a premiere recording.”
 Gramophone has lauded Williamson Voices on the Annelies recording as “exhilarating” and described the ensemble as singing “with a precision and finesse normally found in the best of the UK’s large chamber choirs.”
-In the spring of 2015, the Westminster Williamson Voices will join with the Chamber Choir of The University of Aberdeen, Scotland and conductor Paul Mealor conductor for performances of Bernstein’s Chichester Psalms.
+In the spring of 2015, the Westminster Williamson Voices joined the Chamber Choir of The University of Aberdeen, Scotland and conductor Paul Mealor for performances of Bernstein’s Chichester Psalms.